Yellow-veined Widow (Palpopleura jucunda)

 Length up to 27mm; Wingspan reaches 42mm.

-Both sexes possess distinctive colouration along with small size and a squat build.
-They are unlike any other species in the region.
-Males and females have richly patterned black, brown and yellow wings.
+Both sexes of the Yellow-veined Widow possess distinctive colouration.
+This, along with their small size and squat build, renders them unlike any other species in the region.
+Males and females have richly patterned black, brown, and yellow wings.

 Click here for more details on identification.